-Mobile experience is also important, for search results and for businesses as well.
-Websites that still prioritize desktop traffic without analysing mobile experience often struggle with declining engagement, lower conversions, and weaker search visibility.
-Understanding why mobile experience now matters more, and how it impacts rankings, trust, and revenue, is essential for sustainable digital growth.
+Mobile traffic is also important for search results and for businesses as well.
+Websites that still prioritize desktop traffic without analyzing mobile traffic often struggle with declining engagement, lower conversions, and weaker search visibility.
+Understanding why mobile traffic now matters more, and how it impacts rankings, trust, and revenue, is essential for sustainable digital growth.

 The Reality of Mobile-First Internet Usage

-Mobile experience reflects how users actually interact with the internet today.
+Mobile traffic reflects how users actually interact with the internet today.

 This trust directly impacts conversions, lead generation, and brand perception.